-Each of our directors attended 100% of the total number of meetings of the Board of Directors and the committees on which he or she served during fiscal 2020.
-Ciena encourages, but does not require, members of the Board of Directors to attend the Annual Meeting, and all of Ciena's then nine directors participated in the virtual Annual Meeting last year.
+Each of our directors attended 100% of the total number of meetings of the Board of Directors and the committees on which he or she served during fiscal 2021.
+Ciena encourages, but does not require, members of the Board of Directors to attend the Annual Meeting, and six of Ciena's ten directors participated in the virtual Annual Meeting last year.
+Each of our directors is in compliance with our overboarding limitations contained in our Principles of Corporate Governance.

 The Board of Directors has three standing committees: the Audit Committee, the Compensation Committee and the Governance and Nominations Committee.
-Each committee meets regularly and has a written charter that can be found on the "Governance" page of the "Investors" section of our website at www.ciena.com.
+Each committee meets regularly and has a written charter that can be found on the "Corporate Responsibility - Governance Documents" page of the "Investors" section of our website at www.ciena.com.
 At each regularly scheduled Board meeting, the Chair or a member of each committee reports on any significant matters addressed by the committee.

-Partly as a result of COVID-19's impact on in-person meetings in fiscal 2020, the Board of Directors recently collaborated with management to develop and approve a revised approach to its annual meeting calendar and engagement framework for fiscal 2021 and beyond, including an increased number of meetings of shorter duration.
-The revised calendar is designed to operate in either a hybrid (virtual and physical) model or a fully virtual and remote environment, and is intended to enable more frequent engagement between the Board and management, optimize the productivity and efficiency of Board operations, and space out work for the Board and management throughout the year
+Partly as a result of COVID-19's impact on in-person meetings, the Board of Directors collaborated with management to develop and approve a revised approach to its annual meeting calendar and engagement framework for fiscal 2021 and beyond, including an increased number of meetings of shorter duration.
+The revised calendar is designed to operate in either a hybrid (virtual and physical) model or a fully virtual and remote environment, and is intended to enable more frequent engagement between the Board and management, optimize the productivity and efficiency of Board operations, and space out the substantive work for the Board and management throughout the year.